Colorado River: Engineering and development

 About 40 million people depend on the Colorado River's water for agricultural, industrial and domestic needs.
 The Colorado irrigates 5.5 million acres (2.2 million hectares) of farmland, and its hydroelectric plants produce 12 billion kilowatt hours (KWh) of hydroelectricity each year.
 Hydroelectricity from the Colorado is a key supplier of peaking power on the Southwest electric grid.
-Often called "America's Nile", the Colorado is so intensively managed that each drop of its water is used an average of 17 times in a single year.
+Often called "America's Nile", the Colorado River is so intensively managed that each drop of its water is used an average of 17 times in a single year.
 Southern Nevada Water Authority has called the Colorado River one of the "most controlled, controversial and litigated rivers in the world".

 In 1922, six U.S. states signed the Colorado River Compact, which divided half of the river's flow to both the Upper Basin (the drainage area above Lee's Ferry, comprising parts of Colorado, New Mexico, Utah, and Wyoming and a small portion of Arizona) and the Lower Basin (Arizona, California, Nevada, and parts of New Mexico and Utah).
 The Upper and Lower Basin were each allocated 7.5 e6acre.ft of water per year, a figure believed to represent half of the river's annual flow at Lee's Ferry.
 The allotments operated under the premise that approximately 17.5 million acre-feet of water flowed through the river annually.

 Arizona initially refused to ratify the compact because it feared that California would take too much of the lower basin allotment.
 In 1944 a compromise was reached in which Arizona was allocated 2.8 e6acre.ft, but with the caveat that California's 4.4 e6acre.ft allocation was prioritized during drought years.
 These and nine other decisions, compacts, federal acts and agreements made between 1922 and 1973 constitute what is now known as the Law of the River.

 In 1944, a treaty between the U.S. and Mexico allocated 1.5 e6acre.ft of Colorado River water to Mexico each year.
 Morelos Dam was constructed in 1950 to enable Mexico to utilize its share of the river.
 Water allocated to Mexico from the Colorado River is regulated by the International Boundary and Water Commission, which also apportions waters from the Rio Grande between the two countries.